Judaism, Political Thought, and Jewish-Americans

 JMC fellow Andrew Porwancher argues that Alexander Hamilton was of Jewish parentage.
 After extensive research into Hamilton’s family and upbringing, Professor Porwancher has found indications that the founder has Jewish roots.
-Porwancher’s book on the topic, The Jewish Founding Father: Alexander Hamilton’s Hidden Life, is under contract with Harvard University Press.
+Porwancher’s book on the topic, The Jewish World of Alexander Hamilton, has been published with Princeton University Press.

 Jewish Immigration and the American Experience as told by the Library of Congress